| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles |

 4 to 6 slices hearty bread, toasted

-8 slices bacon, cooked (optional)
+8 slices smoked bacon, cooked (optional)

 8 slices tomato (optional)